-The increase would bring an additional $5.7 million in revenue that will allow for more land acquisition, improvements for preserves, restoration of natural areas and improve air and water quality – among other benefits officials said.
+The increase would bring an additional $5.7 million in revenue that will allow for more land acquisition, improvements for preserves, restoration of natural areas and improve air and water quality among other benefits, officials said.

-Speaking to a small crowd at the Prisco Community Center in Aurora Sept.
-24, Executive Director Benjamin Haberthur urged support for the ballot measure.
+Speaking to a small crowd at the Prisco Community Center in Aurora on Sept.
+24, Kane County Forest Preserve District Executive Director Benjamin Haberthur urged support for the ballot measure.

 The district has relied on voter support for bond issues to buy land and for open space, he said.

 The first referendum in 1999 allowed the district to preserve 12,500 acres.
-Subsequent referenda, plus grants, has now allowed the district to protect 23,815 acres.
+Subsequent referenda, plus grants, has allowed the district to protect 23,815 acres.

 “Money was spent down as land was protected.
 With zero million dollars, there is no other income for land acquisition without a referendum right now,” Haberthur said.

-The district can’t even get participate in matching grants because there is no fund balance for a match, he said.
+The district can’t even participate in matching grants because there is no fund balance for a match, he said.

 A successful referendum to increase the levy will allow the district to continue its work without having to ask for a bond issue.